2019 Toyota Tundra Trim Levels with Comparisons & Configurations.

 The 2019 Toyota Tundra gives you a total of six trims to choose from: SR, SR5, Limited, Platinum, 1794 Edition, and TRD Pro.
 Let's see how these Tundra trims differ from each other.

-Compare the 2019 Toyota Tundra SR vs SR5 Trim Levels.
+Compare the 2019 Toyota Tundra SR vs SR5 Trims.
 What is the difference?

 The Tundra SR is the least expensive trim.
 It's a good choice for the folks who simply need a dependable work truck.
 At first glance, you'll immediately notice the SR trim's rather basic styling.
 A plain set of 18-inch steel wheels come standard.
 However, you do get heated mirrors and a windshield wiper de-icer.
 A Double Cab body style comes standard on the Tundra SR.